 Also featured in:

 A chic, minimalist hotspot overlooking the Miami River, Zuma offers internationally acclaimed modern Japanese cuisine in the heart of Downtown.
 This decade-old restaurant, which recently underwent a significant refresh, was the first U.S. location from this Japanese chain, but it’s still going strong.
 Whether diners are looking to scope out the celeb scene at the lounge, hang out at the always-buzzy bar, or indulge in a massive sushi spread, there’s a vibe for everyone at this fan-favorite restaurant.
-Pro tip: its over-the-top weekend brunch gives guests an unlimited sampling of all of its best dishes at one price.
+Pro tip: its over-the-top weekend brunch gives guests an unlimited sampling of all its best dishes at one price.

 Azabu Miami Beach